-Copyright: This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY-SA) license (https://creativecommons.org/licenses/by-sa/4.0/).
+Copyright: This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+For more information, see https://creativecommons.org/licenses/by-sa/4.0/

 ELISA BENETTI was born in Portomaggiore (FE) in 1981.
 In October 2006 she obtained a bachelor's degree in Computer and Automation Engineering from the University of Ferrara.
 In October 2008 she obtains her bachelor's degree at the same university with a thesis entitled "Efficient Systems with Authentication for Digital TV."
 The study of MHP services led her, from November 2008, to a one-year collaboration contract at Lepida SpA, within the LepidaTV project where she deepened her studies in the field of Digital Terrestrial and Audio/Video.

 In January 2009, he began his PhD in Engineering Sciences at the University of Ferrara, receiving his degree in January 2012 with a thesis entitled "Architectures, Services and Multimedia in New Media."
 From 2009 to the present, she has authored and coauthored some 20 publications in the areas of telecommunications, DataCenter infrastructure and coding dissemination in public schools.
 In January 2010 she is hired in LepidaSpA in the Ideation and Prototypes Area.
 Since 2014 she also started working in the Design and Development - DataCenter and Cloud area where to date she works full-time as a systems engineer.

 GIANLUCA MAZZINI was born in 1968.
 He received his Master Degree and PhD from the University of Bologna in 1992 and 1996, respectively.
 Since 1996 he had a permanent position at the University of Ferrara.
 Since 1995 he taught courses on Telecommunications.
 He served as a tutor for 150 theses and supervised 15 PhD students.
-He published more than 280 international and peer-reviewed papers.
+He published more than 280 international and peerreviewed papers.
 He served has IEEE Associate Editor for 9 years.
 He managed 40 research projects, with the role of coordinator for 20.
-He served in 60 Technical Program Committee.
+He served in 60

+Technical Program Committee.
 He is an IEEE Fellow.
 He was member in the Scientific Council of: CNIT, GARR, Cento Technopole, Telematic Strategy for the Emilia-Romagna Region, ASTER, Iperbole Wireless for the Municipality of Bologna, Guglielmo Marconi Foundation.
-He served as R&D Director in LepidaSpA, as CEO in Cup2000ScpA, as member of the Board of Directors in LepidaSpA and as member of the Board of Directors in CNIT.
+He served as R&D Director in LepidaSpA, as CEO in Cup2000ScpA, as member of the Board of Directors in LepidaSpA and as member ofthe Board of Directors in CNIT.
 Since 2009 he is CEO of LepidaSpA, reformed as LepidaScpA in 2019.
 Since 2019 he is a member of the Board of Directors of the Guglielmo Marconi Foundation.